Prashanthkumarpk/TCS_ION_INTERNSHIP/README.md

-#Automate Detection of different Sentiments from Textual Comments and Feedback
+#Automate Detection of different Sentiments from Textual Comments and Feedback(Sentiments analysis )
 Project Synopsis: -
 Project Description:
 Project Objective & Brief: To develop a deep learning algorithm to detect different types of sentiment contained in a collection of English Sentences or a large paragraph.